2 Python Essentials

 The statement, if not x in Python will return a value True if the variable “curve” is None, 0 or an empty list.

-2.3.5 Using variables
+2.3.5 Using Variables

 Conventionally, whenever we intend to use variables in a script, we would have to declare them first.
 However, with Python, we are relieved of this duty and we can simply create and use variables without initially declaring them.
 Python also does not require that we declare the type of variable we are using, as in other programming languages.
 Both of these qualities emphasize why Python is such a quick and easy to learn language.
 So, to declare a variable we simply write: